 You will be assigned a random seed swap number.
 There will be a short period for attendees to preview all the seeds brought in and available for swapping.
 You will be called in by your number to pick a seed pack from each of the category tables (if desired).

 After the initial seed swap is complete, attendees are free to take any of the left over seeds and to trade seeds with each other.
 Dividing of packets is encouraged and extra baggies with labels will be on hand for that purpose.

 Seed swap categories will include natives, edibles, herbs, exotics, annuals, perennials, and woodies (trees/shrubs).
 If you can pre-sort your seeds in advance into which of these seven major categories fits best, that would help us speed up the process on the swap day.

 Door Prizes!
 Goodie Bags!

 Each attendee will receive a goodie bag at the seed swap.
 The bags include seeds, publications, and garden items donated by our sponsors.
 In addition, we have some incredible door prizes to give away especially for area gardeners.

-If your organization would like to contribute seeds or garden-related products for the goodie bags and door prizes, contact Kathy Jentz at 301.588.6894 by January 22.
+If your organization would like to contribute seeds or garden-related products for the goodie bags and door prizes, contact Kathy Jentz by January 22.

 Extra seeds from the swap are donated to local, nonprofit gardening groups.

-A donation from the event proceeds has been made to the Seed Savers Exchange.
+A donation from part of the event proceeds will be made to the Seed Savers Exchange.